kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(iii\) In cases where only one air carrier submitted one service or subsidy option.

-\(10\) With respect to provisions for terminations, suspensions, or reductions of service under part 323 of this chapter:
+\(10\) With respect to provisions for terminations, suspensions, or reductions of service under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md|part 323 of this chapter]]:

 \(i\) To require any person who files a notice, objection, or answer to supply additional information.